 Over the last decade, New York City has received a lot of attention for their redesigned pedestrian plazas.
 That’s because they’ve turned once unwalkable and wasted spaces into beautiful stretches of open space where locals can go for a leisurely stroll, gather with friends and simply enjoy the magnificent city.
 Plus, these spaces are far safer than they were in the past thanks to their ingenious designs.

-At TerraCast Products, we are proud to share our planters, lighting fixtures and site furnishings are used in many of the pedestrian plaza redesigns throughout NYC.
+At TerraCast Products, we are proud to share that our planters are used in many of the pedestrian plaza redesigns throughout NYC.

 27 Pedestrian Plazas in NYC